publiccodenet/about/activities/finance-management/bookkeeping.md

 ## Exact

-[Exact is a Dutch software company](https://www.exact.com/) that offers accounting, ERP, and other software for small and medium enterprises.
+[Exact](https://www.exact.com/) is a Dutch software company that offers accounting, enterprise resource planning, and other software for small and medium enterprises.
 We have a license via GetMonkeys.
 The Operations Coordinator and Chief Executive have access to Exact.
 Temporary access can be given to financial consultants.

 ## Visionplanner

 [Visionplanner](https://www.visionplanner.com/) is a leading provider of financial reporting and accounting solutions to small and medium-sized companies, accountants, and administrative offices.
 It has a direct integration with Exact and we use it for forecasting.
 The budget blueprint (spreadsheet) serves as the baseline for the information in Visionplanner.
-Thanks to the integration with Exact, our bank and Tentoo NMBRS, it gives a complete overview of all our financials.
+Thanks to the integration with Exact, our bank, and Tentoo NMBRS, it gives a complete overview of all our financials.
 The Operations Coordinator and Chief Executive have access to Visionplanner.

 ## WeFact